yash9685/Hactoberfest2019/README.md

 ### Jose
 [josemorales7](https://github.com/josemorales7/)
 ---
-This is an edit and i want a t shirt
+#this is an edit and i want a shirt